 You can have it either with rice or bread.

-The blend of spices, the type of crab used, and the messy way it is eaten make it a truly special dish that is sure to leave a lasting impression.
+The blend of spices, the type of crab used, and the messy way it is eaten make it an exceptional dish that will surely leave a lasting impression.

 Looking for more food and beverages recommendation in Singapore?